avidcyclist/prize_picks_practice/README.md

 - `scripts/`: Contains Python scripts for data analysis.
 - `notebooks/`: Contains Jupyter notebooks for interactive analysis.
 - `mock_user_picks.py`: Script used to generate the mock data.
+- `mock_user_picks.csv`: Result of the script used to generate data
+- `user_bet_breakdown.csv`: Me playing with the results and creating new columns of information to use for analysis/visualization
+-